KagisoMokgobi0123/Week_1_Assignment/README.md

 Note:
 -Erros handling is not catered
--Divition by zero will give and error
+-Division by zero will give an error
 -Use symbols instead of words for operator question -Expect float answers for division and multiplication operators